mmackh/Catalyst-Helpers/README.md

 ![NSOutlineView in Finder design](https://github.com/mmackh/Catalyst-Helpers/blob/master/screenshots/Finder%20Left%20Panel.png?raw=true)

-On the Catalyst side of things, a click and subsequent selection of a given cell can cause the blue (or the user's chosen accent color) highlight to shimmer through on a single click.
+On the Catalyst side of things, a click and subsequent selection of a given cell can cause the blue (or the user's chosen accent color) highlight to shimmer/glitch through.
 On a double click, the cell will turn blue.
 There is no apparent way to prevent the cell from changing to a solid color on double click without having to implement your own custom selectedBackgroundView and therefore losing the UIVibrancyEffect on selection.

 The workaround is quite simple (took me a while): add a UITapGestureRecognizer (numberOfTapsRequired = 1) to your cell.
 You'll have to manually create a protocol and then select the cell.
 Once these measures are implemented, double clicking on a clell will no longer turn the cell blue and the behaviour will be indistinguishable from a native app like Finder.